igrishaev/pg2/docs/migrations.md

    :main-opts ["migrate" "--all"]}}}
 ~~~

-To migrate:
+To migrate, run:

 ~~~
-> clj -M:migrations-migrate
+> clj -M:migrations/migrate
 ~~~

 ## API Interface

-There is a way to manage migrations through code.
-The `pg.migration.core`
+There is a way to manage migrations with code.
+The `pg.migration.core` namespace
-namespace provides basic functions to list, create, migrate, and rollback
+provides basic functions to list, create, migrate, and rollback migrations.
-migrations.

 To migrate, call one of the following functions: `migrate-to`, `migrate-all`,
 and `migrate-one`.
 All of them accept a config map: